vodoanhuy301/SimpleVotingApp/README.md

-# SimpleVotingApp
-SimpleVotingApp with React Class Component
+# SimpleVotingApp with React Class Component